 ‘Seeing is Believing’ (SiB) is Standard Chartered’s global initiative to tackle avoidable blindness and visual impairment.
 Launched in 2003, SiB is collaboration between the Bank and International Association for Preventable Blindness.
 We support SiB in Kenya through proceeds from Standard Chartered Nairobi Marathon registration, donations from staff and funding from the Group ‘Seeing is Believing’ initiative.

 The Bank invests about KShs 90 million annually towards sponsorship of the event whilst another KShs 60 million worth of sponsorship is raised through partners.
 Funds raised from registration and donations are channelled to the SiB initiative, the Bank’s flagship community initiative that focuses on addressing avoidable blindness among children below 15 years.
-Since the marathon was launched in 2003, more than KShs 150 million has been raised with 10,000 children benefitting from corrective surgery.
+Since the marathon was launched in 2003, more than KShs 150 million has been raised with over 170,000 corrective eye sight surgeries undertaken.